avjaarsveld/avjaarsveld.github.io/_posts/2015-02-16-Git-Cheatsheet.md

 ## Undo

-> I always check online reference docs before attempting an undo as what you can do depends on where
+> Check (online) reference docs before attempting an undo as what you can do depends on where
 > in the process you are.

 ### Undo a merge